03:53 25th September 2017 | Sickle Cell Prevention

 In time, it leads to organ damage which may or may not include the skin, bones, joints, brain, eyes, lungs, heart, spleen, liver, kidneys and penis.

-FORTUNATELY, THANKS TO PGD, BABIES DON’T HAVE TO BE BORN WITH SCD.
+FORTUNATELY, THANKS TO PGT, BABIES DON’T HAVE TO BE BORN WITH SCD.

-Preimplantation genetic diagnosis (PGD) is a procedure during which fertility specialists can test embryos for genetic conditions, before assisted implantation and conception.
+Preimplantation genetic testing (PGT) is a procedure during which fertility specialists can test embryos for genetic conditions, before assisted implantation and conception.
 By doing this, babies don’t have to inherit certain conditions from their parents and suffer the consequences.

-Preimplantation genetic screening (PGS) can also be performed on embryos during IVF treatment to screen for numerical chromosomal abnormalities.
+Preimplantation genetic testing (PGT) can also be performed on embryos during IVF treatment to screen for numerical chromosomal abnormalities.
 Bridge Clinic’s fertility specialists can test for 13 genetic disorders and chromosomal abnormalities.

 There is a reason why September is National Sickle Cell Awareness Month, worldwide.
 This disease is devastating and people need to know about it and how it can be prevented.

 The terrible truth is that it’s been found that Nigeria has the largest population of people with sickle cell disease in the world and that the vast majority of these Nigerian babies do not live past the age of 10.

 As parents, or a couple planning to have children, it’s impossible to be prepared for everything, but, with the right information, there are certain measures you can take to help promote the wellbeing of your family today and in the future.